latex3/unicode-math/README.markdown

 This work is author-maintained and consists of the files

+- unicode-math.dtx,
-- unicode-math.dtx, and
+- stix-extract.sh, and
 - unicode-math-table.tex;

-the derived files
+the derived file

-- unicode-math.sty,
-- this readme,
-- unicode-math.ins;
+- unicode-math.sty;

 and the test suite for this package